linlinger/ONDA-H310SD3-OC-hackintosh/README.md

 # Read before installing Big Sur

-Please do follow the guid
+Please do follow the nvram fixup  guide in misc folder